 The best way to understand a technology is to work with it.
 Given the breadth of expert-level curricula, very few will have the opportunity to work in a real-world environment with everything needed to successfully negotiate the lab.
 Most will create study networks either with rented or purchased lab equipment in order to conduct in-depth functional explorations of each technology or to explore design approaches.
 When asked questions surrounding the specifics of a technology, many instructors will respond by asking if the candidate has set it up in a lab environment to see what will happen.
 This behaviour creates a habit of testing out new functionality in order to understand how it works.
 When certification has been achieved and the intense study period is ostensibly over, this habit remains as the preferred method to establish an in-depth understanding how new technologies and designs work.

-An expert-level certification in and of itself has prestige, but it is best understood as confirmation of a transformation that began when the decision was first made to begin.
+An expert-level certification in and of itself has prestige, but it is best understood as confirmation of a profound transformation.

 In the end, the holder of that certification has been transformed into a highly-focused individual who prioritizes well, understands the value of persistence, has a habit of engaging current and new technologies and ideas, and establishing a deep understanding of their effective implementation.
 Whether “new” or “old” in their certifications, successful candidates have become, through testing and ingrained habit, experts in their field.